schneiderandre/popping/README.md

 ![popping](https://dl.dropboxusercontent.com/u/19150300/Github/Popping/popping.gif)

 Watch [this video](https://dl.dropboxusercontent.com/u/19150300/Github/Popping/popping.mp4) to see all animations in action.
+In addition, [here](http://cl.ly/WffM/popping-folding-animation.mp4) is the video of the folding animation that was added later.

 ## Get your hands dirty